pilillo/mastro/README.md

 - Quality - enrich data with dependability information
 - Democratization - foster self-service culture

+Providing a data transformation layer to foster:
+- Reuse - of domain specific knowledge and pre-computed features in different use cases
+- Enforcing - of established industry or domain-specific transformations and practices
+- Interaction - between different roles through teams and projects

 ## Disclaimer

 Mastro is still on development and largely untested.
 Please fork the repo and extend it at wish.